- One-on-one interactions with employees at a special event

 - Like, follow or connect to their business social media accounts

-- Send a concise, sincere, short thank you paragrach via email
+- Send a concise, sincere, short thank you paragrach via email (be specific and mention something from the conversation)

 - If they offered to make an introduction to another connection, mention that in your thank you email